NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 The following steps are a starting point for using ResStock data in a residential building stock analysis.
 If you use ResStock for your residential building stock analysis, spend more time planning out specific questions and goals that you have for your analysis.

-We will do a simple analysis to understand some of the characteristics of single-family detached homes in Colorado and identify the energy, emissions, and utility bill impacts of deploying high-efficiency cold-climate heat pumps with electric back up to all eligible single-family detached homes in the state.
+We will do a simple analysis to understand some of the characteristics of single-family detached homes in Colorado and identify the energy and utility bill impacts of deploying high-efficiency cold-climate heat pumps with electric back up to all eligible single-family detached homes in the state.

 ResStock publishes national level datasets containing the energy baseline and a set of energy efficiency measures on the [Open Energy Data Initiative (OEDI) website](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock).
 The documentation for each release is on our website, and near each release you will see a Technical Documentation button.
 We recommend browsing the documentations so that you can choose the dataset that can best answer your questions.
-The datasets can vary in the type of housing upgrades, weather years, carbon emissions scenarios, model assumptions, reporting metrics, and more.
+The datasets can vary in the type of housing upgrades, weather years, model assumptions, reporting metrics, and more.
 Below is a screenshot showing an example of where our documentation is located for our 2024.2 dataset.

 ![](../../../assets/images/documentation.png)

 For this example, we will look at the single-family detached homes in Colorado and try to answer the following questions:
 1. What is the median home size by vintage?
 2. How does the average energy consumption differ by vintage?
-3. What is the emissions impact before and after the upgrade has been applied by housing vintage?
-4. How does site energy consumption before and after the upgrade has been applied vary by housing vintage?
+3. How does site energy consumption before and after the upgrade has been applied vary by housing vintage?
-5. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?
+4. Do natural gas energy bills change before and after the upgrade has been applied by housing vintage?

 We will use the AMY2018 dataset from the [2024.2 data release](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2024/resstock_amy2018_release_2/resstock_documentation_2024_release_2.pdf), which contains 16 upgrade packages.
 According to the [dataset documentation](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2024/resstock_amy2018_release_2/resstock_documentation_2024_release_2.pdf), Measure Package 2 is a high-efficiency cold-climate air-to-air heat pump paired with electric backup, which we wll examine in the analysis.